libphy/which_animal/etc/progress.md

 - Selected dog sound files and saved tagging info in the pandas dataframe, then saved as pickle.

 ### 7/22/2016-7/23/2016
-I was sick, so I had a little progress.
+I was sick, so I had little progress.
 - Worked on git house keeping.
   - Got rid of huge binary files from remote and local repo.
   - Got rid of .git objects that has large size. (see os_notes/git_notes repo for how to)